axisgroup/qlik-hooks/docs/basics/making-api-calls.md

 ## Connecting Handles

-The previous section demonstrates an example of calling an action API Qlik Hook, but what if we want to connect to a different object that has its own set of Class API methods.
-This is necessary if we want to open a Qlik Application, or create new objects within an app that calculate data tables.
+The previous section demonstrates an example of calling an Action Qlik Hook, but what if we want to connect to a new Handle object that has its own set of class API methods.
+This is necessary if we want to open a Qlik Application, or create new objects within an app that calculate data tables (take a look at the [QAE Class Hierarchy](../introduction/qae-hierarchy.html) for a refresher on class layouts).

 Connecting to an application would look something like this